 If you have enjoyed this Raspberry Vanilla Naked Celebration Cake recipe, you may also like these:

 Celebrating a special event, such as Hawhead Relish’s achievement, with cake, marks the occasion.
-Other desserts such as cheesecakes and pavlova’s can also make an impressive alternative.
+Also other desserts such as cheesecakes and pavlova’s can make an impressive alternative.
 Especially as different dietary requirements may need catering for.
 I have made all the Pavlova recipes on Feasting is Fun are specifically gluten free, for that very reason.
-Including as many people in a celebration is always important.
+Because, including as many people as possible in a celebration is always important to me.

 Whatever you are making, baking and creating in your kitchens, have fun creating your feast.

 Hawkhead Relish kindly supplied the used in this recipe.
 All opinions, views, content including photography are my own.
 No part of this post may be reproduced without the express written permission of its owner.
-Please see my Disclosure Policy.Share This
+Please see my Disclosure Policy.Follow Us